GraniteWMS/GraniteDocs/docs/integration/quickbooks/native-app.md

 If you click the `Tools` button near the top of the integration application interface, you will see an option to execute a manual sync of each job type.
 For document jobs, the calendar allows you to select a range of dates to fetch the modified documents from.

+!!! note
-**`Take Note`** It can be a slow process to fetch multiple days worth of documents.
+    It can be a slow process to fetch multiple days worth of documents.
 On a moderately busy site it would be advisable to manually sync jobs in batches of 3 to 4 days at a time.

     The MasterItem and TradingPartner jobs do not make use of the calendar - they will always fetch the full list from QuickBooks for comparison to Granite.